Introduction

 Plenary Indulgence

 This ability applies a 10s buff called “Confession” to all party members within 20y.
 By itself, the buff has no effect.
-However, when someone with this buff is healed by a Medica, Medica II, Afflatus Rapture or Cure III casted by you, they are healed for an additional 200p.
+However, when someone with this buff is healed by a Medica, Medica III, Afflatus Rapture or Cure III casted by you, they are healed for an additional 200p.
 The buff is not consumed when this effect activates, and can be procc’d multiple times over its 10s duration.
-It is also important to note that Confession’s effect is only activated by the upfront heal of Medica II and not once per regen tick.
+It is also important to note that Confession’s effect is only activated by the upfront heal of Medica III and not once per regen tick.
 Whenever you plan on GCD healing, consider activating Plenary Indulgence beforehand to take advantage of its bonus healing, even if you only proc it once.
 The short 60s CD means that it will likely be off cooldown the next time you want to use it, though you should definitely prioritize using it during heavy heal checks where you plan on using multiple heals in quick succession.

 Temperance